 What Small Businesses Wants from their Accountant

-As an accountant to small businesses, your role consists of being able to offer an attractive service package, help you find and retain clients, grow your practice through referrals, and help you build a profitable niche.
+As an accountant to small businesses, having an attractive service package can help you retain clients, grow your practice through referrals, and build a profitable niche.
 In order to do that, you must tune into what small business owners want and need from their accountant.
-The list goes beyond traditional debits and credits, and encourages you to step into the role of a strategic partner.
+The list goes beyond traditional debits and credits and encourages you to step into the role of a strategic partner.

 Here are some ideas to illustrate what small businesses want from their accountants.

-Anyone can record transactions – but few accountants can turn numbers into a story.
-Actionable analysis can serve as a powerful roadmap to making better decisions, creating agile plans, and adapting to external circumstances.
+Anyone can record transactions, but few accountants can turn the numbers into a story.
+Actionable analysis can be a powerful roadmap to making better decisions, creating agile plans, and adapting to external circumstances.

-A major complaint that small business owners have about their accountants is that they tend to be overly focused on the past, and seem to take a reactive approach.
-In order to set yourself apart, look at the client’s business proactively, help them identify risks, brainstorm solutions, and guide their implementation.
+A stereotypical image of an accountant is one of a professional who’s focused on the past and tends to favor a reactive approach to problems.
+In order to set yourself apart, look at the client’s business proactively.
+Help them identify risks, brainstorm solutions, and guide their implementation.
 Stay ahead of the client by researching new regulations, legislature, and industry developments that may affect the business.

 As an external accountant, you have the benefit of having seen a variety of business models.
 That makes you a tremendous asset to your small business clients when it comes to business planning.
 From industry analysis to business succession, you are in a position to offer insights and save your clients time, money, and heartache.